 the piano before and after you tune it:

 "Tuning the piano" by Allison Parrish The Studio is a room.
 A piano is in the studio.
-A piano can be either in tune or out of tune.
+A piano can be either tuned or out of tune.
 The piano is out of tune.
 Tuning is an action applying to one touchable thing.
 Understand "tune [something]" as tuning.
-Check tuning: if the noun is in tune, say "It's already perfectly in tune." instead.
-Carry out tuning: now the noun is in tune.
+Check tuning: if the noun is tuned: say "It's already perfectly in tune."; stop the action.
+Carry out tuning: now the noun is tuned.
 Report tuning: say "You meticulously tune [the noun]."
 Playing is an action applying to one touchable thing.
 Understand "play [something]" as playing.
 Report playing: say "You play a tune on [the noun].
-It sounds [if in tune]lovely[else]awful[end if]."
+It sounds [if tuned]lovely[else]awful[end if]."

 updates the state of the object, setting the Boolean property to the given

 Writing with Inform for more examples of what you can do with